What is the Local Control and Accountability Plan (LCAP)?

 Student Advisory Committee Annual Update Review and Input Session

-Parent Advisory Committee Annual Update Review and Input Sessions
+Parent Advisory Committee (PAC) Annual Update Review and Input Sessions

-1st June Board Meeting: Public Hearing at Board Meeting with First Draft
+1st June Board Meeting: Public Hearing at Board Meeting with First Draft.
+The public has the opportunity to provide comments about the LCAP: its goals, actions, and expenditures.

 2nd June Board Meeting: Final Draft Review and Approval